 After his death, the Field Service form recorded that he was killed in action and that his place of burial was “not forthcoming” – only too often this was the case.
 He is still one of the many with no known grave and his name is inscribed on the Thiepval Memorial nearby.

 To the right of and behind the tower is the Orange Memorial.
 A small gate in a block built wall leads to it.
 Inside is a bench commemorating six men who won the Victoria Cross in both World Wars.
 The memorial itself, dedicated in September 1993, is a black stone obelisk with the insignia of the Orange Order on it.
 There is an inscription commemorating those of ‘the Orange Institution worldwide’ who fought and who ‘finally passed out of the sight of man’.

-The front lines were at the edge of Thiepval Wood which lies to the south-west of the road between the Thiepval memorial and the Ulster Tower.
-Troops of the 109th Brigade crossed about 400 yards of No Man’s Land, and kept on going.
-They entered the Schwaben Redoubt, and advanced on towards Stuff Redoubt, gaining in all around a mile, though not without losses.
-To their left, the 108th Brigade were succesful in advancing near Thiepval, but less so nearer the River Ancre.
+The front lines were at the edge of Thiepval Wood which lies to the southwest of the road between the Thiepval memorial and the Ulster Tower.
+Troops of the 109th Brigade crossed about 400 yards of No Man’s Land and kept on going.
+They entered the Schwaben Redoubt, and advanced on towards Stuff Redoubt, gaining around a mile in all, though not without losses.
+To their left, the 108th Brigade were successful in advancing near Thiepval, but less so nearer the River Ancre.